 How an ARM adjusts

 The interest rate on an ARM comprises the index and the margin.
 The index measures interest rates and the margin is an extra amount added by the lender.
 Some lenders base the margin amount on your credit record — the better your credit, the lower the margin, and the less interest you will pay on your mortgage.

 Your payment goes up when the index of interest rates increases, though your payment may go down when it declines.
 Keep in mind that this is not true for all ARMs, so be sure to check with your lender.
 Some ARMs set a cap on how high your interest rate can go, and they can also limit how low your interest rate can go.

 The most common indexes lenders use are Constant Maturity Treasury (CMT) securities, the Cost of Funds Index (COFI), and the London Interbank Offered Rate (LIBOR).

 Interest rate caps

-ARM caps are in place to limit interest rate movement as to not shock borrowers when their ARMs adjust.
+ARM caps are in place to limit interest rate movement and not shock borrowers when their ARMs adjust.